Five: Episode Fifty-Six is based off the following book excerpt from my science fiction, supernatural, thriller, The Contingency Generation.

 But the warning in the wind says, “Don’t.”

-The chapters/episodes are in rough draft form- you read them as I write them.
-The posts will appear mostly weekly as the story advances, and because of this, they’ll likely be full of typos, garbage, and confusion.
+This blog post is an excerpt from my supernatural thriller, Five, presented in rough draft version.
+The posts appear weekly as my story development progresses.
+The story snippets will likely be full of typos, garbage, and confusion.
 I’m sure to regret allowing readers a sneak peak of the chaos involved in this process of making a finished book.

 Why am I doing this stupid and terrible thing—letting readers see my “off the cuff” story writing?

 Book industry experts say that in today’s world of book marketing, an unknown author must build their own sales platform.
 I’m supposed to advance my platform by collecting readers, and for now, by blogging.
-Since I can’t imagine blogging about what I had for breakfast or the things my cat does, then instead, I’m blogging fiction episodes- weekly chapters of my work(s) in progress.
+Since I can’t imagine blogging about what I had for breakfast or the things my cat does, then instead, I’m blogging fiction excerpts of my work(s) in progress.

 Thanks for slogging along.
 Maybe we’ll meet on a bookshelf someday.